logo

 If she can’t swap sides by herself, she needs to be regularly rolled onto her other side.

-How to roll a cow
+How to roll a down cow

 Using hip lifters